felleslosninger/docs/_docs/Maskinporten/maskinporten_protocol_jwtgrant.md

 ---
 title: "JWT grant "
-description: "This page summarizes the protocol options availalbe for on JWT grants on the /token endpoint for ID-porten OIDC Provider"
+description: "This page summarizes the protocol options availalbe for on JWT grants on the /token endpoint for Maskinporten"
-summary: "This page summarizes the protocol options availalbe for on JWT grants on the /token endpoint for ID-porten OIDC Provider"
+summary: "This page summarizes the protocol options availalbe for on JWT grants on the /token endpoint for Maskinporten"
-permalink: oidc_protocol_jwtgrant.html
+permalink: maskinporten_protocol_jwtgrant.html
 sidebar: oidc
 product: ID-porten
 ---